-Cyber-security is an important aspect of any business or organization with a digital presence, which many organizations have in this digital age.
+Cyber-security is an important aspect of any business or organisation with a digital presence, which many organisations have in this digital age.
 With the ever-increasing use of technology, there are many threats that have increased in scale, severity and volume.

 There are several different cyber-attacks that the cunning cyber-criminal can employ with differing effects, some designed to disrupt and some designed to extort for profit.
 Cyber-attacks are often well thought-out and planned in advance with several stages to an attack, the first often some kind of ‘disarming’ of security protocols.
 Although sophisticated attacks will use multiple methods to attack a network, with varying success, most attacks can be identified to one category of attack.

-It is nearly impossible to completely ensure protection against cyber-threats, however, actions can be taken by any organization to decrease the chance of a breach or attack.
+It is nearly impossible to completely ensure protection against cyber-threats, however, actions can be taken by any organisation to decrease the chance of a breach or attack.

 The first step to any security process should be to review the risks that currently exist or that could become an issue in the future.
 This will include reviewing infrastructure, systems and software’s that are in use and identifying if they will be a threat.